 The Chair is to disseminate draft written summaries to the faculty by the date specified above.
 This summary shall note: the allocation of effort for the year evaluated, and suggest an allocation of effort for the following year; an assessment of performance in regard to each area of effort, an overall assessment of performance, and expectations for the subsequent year.
 Suggestions regarding progress toward promotion and/or tenure, and/or strategies for improvement/renewal are to be provided as deemed necessary.
 The written summary must inform the faculty member of the opportunity to discuss the evaluation.
 Tenure track faculty must discuss the evaluation with the Chair.
 A copy of the written summary shall be retained by the Office of the Chair.

 Conflict Resolution Process

 In the event that a faculty member disagrees with the Department Chair’s annual evaluation and subsequent discussions between the Chair and faculty member do not resolve the issues, the faculty member may request an administrative review by the Department Promotion and Tenure Committee.
 At that time, the faculty member may provide additional information to the Committee for its consideration.
 This committee shall issue a non-binding recommendation to the Chair along with any additional information submitted by the faculty member relevant to their decision.
 Regardless of the Chair’s decision to retain or change the evaluation, the report of the Department Committee shall become part of the faculty member’s official file.
-If the faculty member is dissatisfied with the result at the Department level, s/he may appeal at the School level according to the By-laws of the School of Architecture, Design and Planning.
-Similarly, recommendations for dismissal may also be appealed at the School level according to the By-laws of the School.
+If the faculty member is dissatisfied with the result at the Department level, they may appeal at the School level according to the Bylaws of the School of Architecture and Design.
+Similarly, recommendations for dismissal may also be appealed at the School level according to the Bylaws of the School.

 Outcomes of the Annual Performance Evaluation